gwdistsys18/dist-sys-practice/AWSML.md

 ![](https://s3.amazonaws.com/hadoop357/RTArchitecture.PNG)
 I will go through the project in the order of the architecture
 * Before going through this architecture, I will create a Cloud9 instance and download the client.tar file first
+* p.s You can use "Control + C" to stop it.

 ### Amazon Kinesis Data Streams
 ![](https://s3.amazonaws.com/hadoop357/KinesisStream.PNG)